-A Pacific Northwest native, Brooke is an avid world traveler who has road tripped across multiple continents, worked with NGOs, and studied Spanish in Granada, Spain.
+A Pacific Northwest native, Brooke is an avid world traveler, a enthusiastic fisher and crabber, and a decent chef.
 She has a degree in Philosophy from the University of Washington.

 Matt Dresdner is partner and Creative Director of Mammoth.
 He brings with him more than 20 years experience in advertising and design with a deep background in message development, strategy, and the creation of innovative campaigns.